Solemnity of Mary, Mother of God: History

 In the 13th or 14th century, 1 January began to be celebrated in Rome, as already in Spain and Gaul, as the feast of the Circumcision of the Lord and the Octave of the Nativity, while still oriented towards Mary and Christmas, with many prayers, antiphons and responsories glorifying the maternity of Mary.
-Pope John XXIII's General Roman Calendar of 1960 removed the mention of the circumcision of Jesus and called 1 January simply the Octave of the Nativity.
+Pope John XXIII's General Roman Calendar of 1960 removed mention of the circumcision and called 1 January simply the “Octave of the Nativity”.

 Feast of the Maternity of the Blessed Virgin Mary

 The feast of the Maternity of the Blessed Virgin Mary was first granted, on the petition of King Joseph I of Portugal, to the dioceses of Portugal and to Brasil and Algeria, 22 January 1751, together with the feast of the Purity of Mary, and was assigned to the first Sunday in May.
-In the following year both feasts were extended to the province of Venice, in 1778 to the kingdom of Naples, and 1807 to Tuscany.
-In the Roman Breviary the feast of the Maternity was commemorated on the second, and the feast of the Purity on the third, Sunday in October.
-At Mesagna in Apulia it was kept 20 February in commemoration of the earthquake, 20 February 1743.
-This particular feast was not included in the universal calendar of the church, but a number of diocesan calendars had adopted it.
-By 1914, the feast was established in Portugal for celebration on 11 October and was extended to the entire Catholic Church by Pope Pius XI in 1931.
+In the following year, both feasts were extended to the province of Venice, in 1778 to the kingdom of Naples, and 1807 to Tuscany.
+In the Roman Breviary the Feast of the Maternity was commemorated on the second Sunday, and the Feast of the Purity on the third, Sunday in October.
+At Mesagne in Apulia it was kept 20 February in commemoration of an earthquake in 1743.
+This particular feast was not included in the universal calendar of the church, and adopted only in some dioceses.
+By 1914, the feast was established in Portugal for celebration on 11 October and extended to the entire Church by Pope Pius XI in 1931.

 Madonna del Parto

-In Rome, in the Basilica of S. Augustine, the feast of the "Maternity of the Blessed Virgin Mary" was celebrated with an octave, in honour of the miraculous statue of the Madonna del Parto by Jacopo Sansovino.
+In Rome, in the Basilica of Saint Augustine, the Feast of the Maternity of the Blessed Virgin Mary was celebrated with an octave, in honour of the miraculous statue of the Madonna del Parto by Jacopo Sansovino.
 For centuries, the people of Rome and its environs have invoked the intercession of the Madonna before this statue asking for safe deliveries and healthy babies.
-The statue is laden with thank-offerings and always surrounded by offerings of flowers and candles, and often photographs of smiling infants and toddlers, "visual evidence of faith in holy intercession".
+The statue is laden with thanksgiving ex-votos and always surrounded by offerings of flowers and candles, and often photographs of smiling infants and toddlers, "visual evidence of faith in holy intercession".

 Our Lady of Good Remedy

 This feast was also the titular feast of the Trinitarians.
 In 1198, John of Matha founded the Order of the Most Holy Trinity with the mission of ransoming captive Christians.
-To this end, he placed the order's fund-raising efforts under the patronage of Mary.
-In gratitude for her assistance, he then honored Mary with the title of "Our Lady of Good Remedy" (also known under the invocation of Nuestra Señora de los Remedios).
-Her feast day is now celebrated on 8 October.
+To this end, he placed the order's fundraising efforts under the patronage of Mary.
+In gratitude for her assistance, he then honored Mary with the title of “Our Lady of Good Remedy” (Nuestra Señora de los Remedios).
+This feast day is now celebrated on 8 October.